iangreenleaf/talks/future_of_the_frontend/one/01_slide.md

 artifacts for no reason.
 The screen flickers at odd times even though you're not repainting anything. iOS 7 comes out and there are actually a bunch of *regressions* in web standards, with no explanation and nothing in the release notes.

+And right now most mobile browsers only update when you buy a new phone, which would be disastrous but for the short lifecycle of smartphones, plus the relatively high level of user hostility in the mobile web world in general.

 So we're back to sniffing for specific user agents, which is one of the worst feelings imaginable.
 We fill our frontend code with hacks and workarounds, and we paste in inscrutable incantations